sbrink/todox-phoenix/README.md

 As Phoenix uses Brunch for assets, there's a variety of packages for making your work with CSS more pleasant, including [sass-brunch](https://www.npmjs.com/package/sass-brunch), [stylus-brunch](https://www.npmjs.com/package/stylus-brunch) or [postcss-brunch](https://www.npmjs.com/package/postcss-brunch).
 All of them will perfectly integrate with the Phoenix's hot CSS reloading too, so you should be able to configure a perfect front-end workspace for yourself.

 ### E5.
-Refactor the app with queries and commands

-> Focus: **architecture, back-end** • Difficulty: **hard**

-Every developer who has worked on large Rails project knows that model and controller layers are not enough alone for organizing the growing amount of business logic.
-That's why patterns like service/command objects, form objects and query objects emerged with gems like [rectify](https://github.com/andypike/rectify).
-The task is to mimic that in Phoenix:

-1. Create command (service) modules for each action in todo item controller.
-  - they should include authorization and repo calls
-  - output should be either `{:ok, ...}` or `{:error, ...}`
-  - output should be handled with the `case` directive
-2. Create query module for the index.

-**Hints for Rails devs:** Initially, Ecto included model callbacks, one of the Rails/ActiveRecord features that has heavily contributed to bloated models.
-That got fixed with Ecto v2, which you can learn more about in [Model callbacks in Phoenix, Ecto and Rails](http://cloudless.pl/articles/11-model-callbacks-in-phoenix-ecto-and-rails) article.

-### E6.
 Implement custom authentication

-> Focus: **back-end, front-end** • Difficulty: **hard**
+> Focus: **back-end, front-end** • Difficulty: **medium, long**

 Phoenix flow is based on [Plug](http://www.phoenixframework.org/docs/understanding-plug).
 With it, it's easy to implement middleware and filters needed for features such as authentication.
 This exercise is about implementing a completely working and secure user auth with it.
+It's perfect for those who'd like to practice the CRUD resource implementation (first introduced in exercise B).

 1. Create the `User` model.
   - model should include the `username` and `password_hash` fields